Cliff McNish - AIM High Writing

 Secondary Schools - Years 7 and 8

-Both of Cliff’s Year 5-6 AIM High days above are also suited to year 7-8 students.
-The examples used are simply more varied and the challenges set more stretching.
 In addition, for year 7-8 and year 9-10 students, however, Cliff also offers the following:

 The Four Great Stories

 Cliff originally wrote this one-day workshop with creative writing MA students at Winchester University in mind.
-Over time he has realised that younger students love it as well!
+Over time he has realised that younger students love it as well.

 During this day, the group explores the four themes readers respond to most deeply in fiction – The Dream Come True, Overcoming the Monster, The Consequences of Loss and Character Transformation – and how we can use them to create powerful stories of our own.
-Sounds dry, but it actually works fantastically well because students are encouraged to link the themes to their own lives.

 A Selection of Cliff’s Books